bbauska/meta-react-basics/README.md

 Likely the most popular site that shows off how this works is [Babel](https://babeljs.io/) (https://babeljs.io/).
-As the heading of the website reads, \"Babel is a JavaScript Compiler\".
+As the heading of the website reads, &quot;Babel is a JavaScript Compiler&quot;.

 This finally brings you to the point of this discussion about transpiling JavaScript code.